Honeybeei/dev-notes/README.md

   - Start with `#` for the title of the note
   - Display the table of contents
   - `## 👀 Fast Lookup` should be the first section
-    - This section should serve as a quick reference cheat-sheet containing:
+    - This section serve as a quick reference cheat-sheet which may(not necessarily) include:
       - **Key definitions**: Core concepts in bullet points (e.g., "Vector is a growable array")
       - **Essential syntax**: Critical code snippets for creation/usage (e.g., `Vec::new()`, `vec![1,2,3]`)
       - **Important characteristics**: Key properties and behaviors of the concept